 Treatment for skin contact: Since these rashes are rarely serious, very little will be done.
 The area may be washed and a skin cream may be prescribed.

-Persons who become sick from being exposed to large amounts of cobalt on one single occasion usually recover and have no long-term complications.
+People who get sick from being exposed to large amounts of cobalt on one single occasion usually recover and have no long-term complications.

 The symptoms and problems associated with long-term cobalt poisoning are rarely reversible.
-Persons who have such poisoning will likely have to take medicine for the rest of their life to control the symptoms.
+People who have such poisoning will likely have to take medicine for the rest of their life to control the symptoms.